hgrano/rareskills-assignments/week2/README.md

 variable, to avoid storing an identical base URI for each token.
 It also allows for batch minting: when minting in batch the recipients balances are updated in a single increment, rather than mulitple increments for each NFT received.
 Additionally, it introduces a more efficient way to encode the ownership of tokens when we mint several to the same address.
-Say for example, we mint token IDs 1 to 5 for Alice, and 6 to 10 for Bob, we only need to update the owners for tokens 1 and 6, as the owners for others are implied by ordering.
+Say for example we mint token IDs 1 to 5 for Alice, and 6 to 10 for Bob, we only need to update the owners for tokens 1 and 6, as the owners for others are implied by ordering.

 ERC721A adds cost on reads because of the extra complexity required to iterate over an appropriate token range when